 Australia’s gas transmission pipeline system

-Australia has more than 39,000 kilometres of natural gas transmission pipelines that efficiently transport gas under high pressure from where it is produced to the outskirts of cities both large and small.
+Australia has around 42,000km of natural gas transmission pipelines that efficiently transport gas under high pressure from where it is produced to the outskirts of cities both large and small.
 Every molecule of gas used in Australia travels at least part of the way to its destination in a transmission pipeline.